kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 Maintainer: **Kiyoshi Sasano**

+> PLD is a runtime governance pattern —
+not an installable framework or fixed implementation.
+Different teams will implement PLD differently.
+What remains constant is the shared language, the loop, and the observability structure.

+---

+Together, these principles define how PLD should be adopted—not copied, but applied.

-> **PLD is behavioral infrastructure —
+> PLD is behavioral infrastructure —
-it governs alignment persistence across interaction, not initialization.**
+it governs alignment persistence across interaction, not initialization.